Cedric Howell: England-to-Australia flight and legacy

-Howell's body later washed ashore and was returned to Australia for burial; Fraser's remains were never discovered.
-Howell was accorded a funeral with full military honours, which took place at Warringal Cemetery, Heidelberg on 22 April 1920, with several hundred mourners in attendance; his widow, parents and sister were chief among these.
+Howell's body later washed ashore and was returned to Australia for burial; Fraser's remains were never recovered.
+Howell was accorded a funeral with full military honours, which took place at Warringal Cemetery in Heidelberg, Victoria, on 22 April 1920, with several hundred mourners in attendance; his widow, parents and sister were chief among these.
 A firing party of the Royal Australian Garrison Artillery led the gun carriage bearing the coffin to the cemetery.
 Captains Adrian Cole, Frank Lukis and Raymond Brownell acted as pallbearers along with five other officers who had served in either the Royal or Australian Flying Corps.
-On 12 February 1923, a stained-glass window dedicated to the memory of Howell was unveiled by General Sir Harry Chauvel at St. Anselm's Church of England in Middle Park; Howell had been a member of the congregation there in his youth.
-Following the closure of St. Anselm's in 2001, the window was moved to St. Silas's Church, Albert Park, which is now also the parish church for the former parish of St. Anselm.
+On 12 February 1923, a stained-glass window dedicated to the memory of Howell was unveiled by General Sir Harry Chauvel at St. Anselm's Church of England in Middle Park, Victoria; Howell had been a member of the congregation there in his youth.
+Following the closure of St. Anselm's in 2001, the window was moved to St. Silas's Church in Albert Park, Victoria, which is now also the parish church for the former parish of St. Anselm.